FXBVillage economic and community development programs in Mongolia

 BREAKING THE VICIOUS CYCLE OF POVERTY

-Lack of economic opportunities, adverse weather conditions, disease, poor housing… the poorest people in Dornogovi face a variety of complex challenges.
+Lack of economic opportunities, adverse weather conditions, disease, drop-out, poor housing… the poorest people in Dornogovi face a variety of complex challenges.

 THE STRENGTH OF OUR APPROACH : ADDRESSING THE MULTIPLE CAUSES OF EXTREME POVERTY